Wednesday, April 15, 2026

 A Leafy Hi

-Recently a read or watched a couple crafters who brought two points forward: 1) Shop your stash.
+Recently I read or watched a couple crafters who brought two points forward: 1) Shop your stash.
 Use something you haven't used in ages - or ever! and 2) Who needs patterned paper when you can make your own?

 I had this in mind when I made this card.
 I used a two-part leafy stencil I have had so long - and never used - and cannot recall where I got it.
 It is The Stamp Market brand.
 I added dots using another stencil and Lisa Horton Cloud 9 Crimson Cheer interference ink.
 It dries back to a lovely coral.